Tricholoma magnivelare: Description

-The mycelium is thought to be parasitized by the plant Allotropa virgata, which primarily feeds on matsutake.

-Chemical Ecology
+Chemical ecology

 This mushroom is noted for its distinctive odour/flavour.
 The major compound identified from fresh sporocarps is the fragrant compound, methyl cinnamate.
 Also, alpha-pinene and bornyl acetate are present in trace amounts in uncrushed samples.
 Tissue disruption of the sporocarp produces large amounts of 1-octen-3-ol, a compound found in many mushrooms that has a typical mushroom-like odour.
 Both methyl cinnamate and 1-octen-3-ol have been shown to be potent banana slug (Ariolimax columbianus) antifeedants.
 Cultures of the secondary mycelium of T. magnivelare did not have any of the compounds found in the sporocarp.
 The major volatile component of mycelial cultures is 3,5-dichloro-4-methoxybenzaldehyde.
 3,5-Dichloro-4-methoxybenzyl alcohol and hexanal were identified as minor components from these cultures.
 These chlorinated compounds inhibit fungal metabolism: fungal cell wall growth by chitin synthase and melanin biosynthesis.
 These compounds may keep other fungi from taking over the tree roots that T. magnivelare colonizes.